 When we sleep our tongue and throat muscles are known to relax and cause snoring.

 In some people, these over relaxed muscles cause the tongue to fall back in the mouth, partially blocking the airway and resulting in snoring.
 Snoring deprives the body of quality sleep and can also create problems in relationships, such as sleeping in separate rooms.

-Loud snoring often indicates the first stages of a serious medical condition called sleep apnoea.
+Loud snoring often indicates the first stages of a serious medical condition called sleep apnea.

-Sleep apnoea causes the sleeper to stop and start breathing during sleep, often jolting them awake.
+Sleep apnea causes the sleeper to stop and start breathing during sleep, often jolting them awake.
 Night after night of this, interrupted sleep can have a big impact on quality of life and health.
-In particular, there is a strong clinically proven link between sleep apnoea and comorbidities like diabetes, hypertension and strokes.1-9
+In particular, there is a strong clinically proven link between sleep apnea and comorbidities like diabetes, hypertension and strokes.1-9

-Now there is a new way to target the root cause of snoring and mild sleep apnoea.
+Now there is a new way to target the root cause of snoring and mild sleep apnea.

-eXciteOSA® is a daytime therapy that uniquely targets the root cause of snoring and mild sleep apnoea by using safe electrical currents to stimulate and improve muscle function in the mouth and tongue.
+eXciteOSA® is a daytime therapy that uniquely targets the root cause of snoring and mild sleep apnea by using safe electrical currents to stimulate and improve muscle function in the mouth and tongue.

 So that you regain good quality sleep and a healthier life.

 The strengthened tongue muscle no longer blocks the airway at night, allowing for a restful night’s sleep.
 The body can rest, recharge and repair itself.
 You wake up bright, refreshed and ready to face the day.